dddrrreee/cs240lx-22spr/labs/24-sat-smt-symex/sat-lab-monday/README.md

 2. Using watched literals instead of a counter can achieve a ~5--10x speedup over the basic DP SAT solver algorithm.

+There isn't a lot of code to write in the first place.
+My version of part 1 ends up with ~150 loc (~25 lines over the starter code) and my version of part 2 end sup with ~190 loc (~30 lines over the start code).
+But there are a fairly large number of interacting data structures (mostly simple heap arrays) so it may longer than expected.
+If you'd like more of a challenge, try starting all the functions from scratch or try implementing some of the remaining tricks in the "What's Next?" section below!

 ## Part 1: Implement & profile the basic DP algorithm
 #### Implementation
 Implement the `assert(!"Implement me!");` locations in `basic.c`.
 The comments